 Can Stress and Anxiety Cause You to Break Out In Hives?

-Stress hives or rashes worsen when a person is already suffering from other skin conditions such as eczema, psoriasis, rosacea, acne, and cold sores.
+Stress hives or rashes worsen when a person already has skin conditions such as eczema, psoriasis, rosacea, acne, or cold sores.

 Are Skin Hives and Rashes Different?